EraldyHq/kubee/README.md

 * [kubernetes](https://github.com/kubernetes/kubernetes), the container leader hosting platform
 * and a set of integrated packaged applications (known as `charts` in Kubernetes)

+## Why Easy?

+Because we are starting from the `simplest Kubernetes cluster` as stated in the [official documentation](https://kubernetes.io/docs/setup/production-environment/#production-control-plane).

+> The simplest Kubernetes cluster has the entire control plane
+> and worker node services running on the same machine.
+> You can grow that environment by adding worker nodes.

 ## Features

 * Single node Kubernetes with a goal on low memory consumption.
 A single node can host 110 containers, that's a lot of applications.
 * Zero configuration.
 The [kubee charts](https://github.com/EraldyHq/kubee/blob/main/docs/site/kubee-helmet-chart.md) being aware of each other, they are preconfigured and needs a minimal set of parameters.
 * Cluster configuration.
 Every chart configuration is saved in a [single cluster values file](https://github.com/EraldyHq/kubee/blob/main/docs/site/cluster-values.md) making it quick and easy to see the state of the cluster.
 * One-shot Chart Installation.
 CRDs dependencies are automatically managed.

 ## App examples